mendix/docs/content/en/docs/appstore/modules/saml.md

 The SAML module allows you to have an SSO connection with multiple SAML IdPs.
 Each IdP can have its own keypair.

 {{% alert color="info" %}}
-The version of the SAML module 3.5.0 and above compatible with Mendix (v9.22.0 and above) supports multiple keypair.
+SAML module versions 3.5.0 and above (compatible with Mendix version 9.22.0 and above) support multiple keypairs.
 {{% /alert %}}

 ### 1.3 Limitations {#limitations}